kathleenfwang/Java-Todo-App/README.md

 ## Notes

 I think the file persistence was definitely new and interesting.
-The most challenging part was implementing the remove functionality because I had to add a new interface to get the removed item position and then pass it back to main
+The most challenging part was implementing the remove functionality because I had to add a new interface and onClick listeners to get the removed item position and then pass it back to main where the item would be deleted from the model list.
+When adding an item on the otherhand, that was simply just updating the model list with the new item in main.

 ## License